S. H. M. B. Noor Chowdhury

-S.H.M.B Noor Chowdhury is a retired army officer of Bangladesh Army who was convicted for his part in the 15 August 1975 Bangladeshi coup d'état.
+S. H. M. B. Noor Chowdhury is a retired army officer of Bangladesh Army who was convicted for his part in the 15 August 1975 Bangladeshi coup d'état.

 Career

 In 1974, Noor was a major of the Bangladesh Army in the First Bengal Lancer unit.
 A major of the Lancers, Shariful Haque Dalim, had gotten into a scuffle with the sons of Bangladesh Awami League leader Gazi Golam Mostafa.
 Officers from the Lancer then ransacked the house of Mostafa.
 This resulted in those officers including Dalim and Noor losing their commission in the army.
 In May or June 1975 Noor and other officers met with Khondakar Mushtaque to talk about a plot to remove Sheikh Mujib from power.
 The officers wished to remove the government of Sheikh Mujib and replace that under the leadership of Khondakar Mushtaque.

 On 14 August 1975, the army officers met to finalize their plans for the next day.
 Noor was placed in the team that was to attack the residence of Sheikh Mujib.
 Noor along with Major Mohammad Bazlul Huda shot and killed Sheikh Mujib while he was coming down the stairs.

 The attack on 15 August 1975 killed Mujib and most of his family members.
 After the coup, Noor was posted to the Bangladeshi embassy in Tehran as the second secretary.
 In 1996 when a Bangladesh Awami League government was voted to power, Noor was recalled to Bangladesh.
 He refused to comply with the government order and lost his job as a result.

+Chowdhury and his wife visited Canada in 1996.
+They overstayed their visas, and in 1997 Chowdhury filed a refugee claim.

 On 3 November 1975 former acting President Syed Nazrul Islam, former Prime Minister Tajuddin Ahmad, former Finance Minister Muhammad Mansur Ali, and former Minister of Home Affairs Abul Hasnat Muhammad Qamaruzzaman were killed by the mutinous officers in Dhaka Central Jail.